 Considering a “Joint” Retirement

 Retirement plans are often misunderstood by both women and men.
 Let’s take the situation where a married couple divvies up the household duties along what are considered more traditional lines.
 The man works outside the home, and the woman works inside the home.
 He saves for retirement in an employer plan such as a 401(k) or 403(b).
 He is the sole owner of that retirement account.
-During his working years, he is in control of this account including making the decisions for how much goes in, how the money is invested, and when money comes out.
+During his working years, he is in control of this account.
+That includes making the decisions for how much goes in, how the money is invested, and when money comes out.

 The bottom line is that all the retirement assets in this situation are his assets.
 He owns 100% of the retirement assets; she owns 0%.
 That result may not be the intention, but it is the reality.
+Again, the importance of IRAs for married women cannot be underestimated.

 Now, what about the situation where the wife has worked at least some of the time, but didn’t earn nearly the income that her husband (or wife, in case of a same-sex marriage) did?
 She may have had the opportunity to save in her own 401(k) or 403(b).
 That’s great because she now has ownership of some retirement assets.
 But, is the amount significantly less?
 In this case, yes.
 The balance may be tipped 80 “him” to 20 “her”.
 That’s a start, but the balance sheet remains unbalanced.